Working in Poland

 It may be relatively easy to find part-time or temporary work, but securing a full-time graduate level role may be more difficult, particularly with the high unemployment rate that Poland faces.

 A lot of graduates, even from the best universities in Poland, have difficulties in finding a good job.
-While wages are increasing, many Polish graduates come to the UK to work as they get a better salary.

 To improve your chances of getting a good job in Poland, try to gain extra qualifications and work experience.
-Knowledge and practical skills in a certain sector will help and foreign language and IT skills are popular with employers.

 Where can you work?